Top 10 places to cast a line in Lake Mac

 With a large waterfront area and jetty, there is plenty of space to cast your line.
 Pack a picnic and enjoy the beautiful bushland and lake views.

-Tip: When fishing at the beach, it’s important to look for darker, deep-looking water, more commonly known as gutters.
+Tip: When fishing at a beach, it’s important to look for darker, deep-looking water, more commonly known as gutters.
 This is where the waves break and a popular spot for fish.

 Croudace Bay has a larger boat ramp that is user-friendly for those with larger craft and two-wheel drive vehicles.
 A popular spot during the summer, this is the perfect location for those who like to fish out on the water.
 The most popular species caught here are Dusky Flathead and Australasian Snapper.